 "Say his name!
 Alfred Olango!!". #BlackLivesMatter #BLM #DontShoot #HandsUpDontShoot #PoliceBrutality #StopPoliceBrutality #EndPoliceBrutality #PoliceState #FuckThePolice #Corruption #JusticeForAll #AmeriKKKa #WhiteSupremacy #WhitePrivilege #CivilRights #NoJusticeNoPeace #NoJustice #NoPeace #JusticeOrElse #FightThePower #AlfredOlango #PhilandoCastile #AltonSterling #StayWoke #BlackAndBrownUnity #JusticeCantWait #SanDiego #ECPD #SDPD

-Rev. Harris also did not mince words at the press conference taking aim at the city’s top leadership, specifically mayor Bill Wells and ECPD police chief Jeff Davis who both have done a immensely underwhelming job at taking steps to improve both police policy and protocol; as well as building mutual, genuine relationships with the communities and neighborhoods they serve in the city.
+Rev. Harris also did not mince words at the press conference taking aim at the city’s top leadership, specifically mayor Bill Wells and ECPD police chief Jeff Davis who both have done an immensely underwhelming job at taking steps to improve both police policy and protocol; as well as building mutual, genuine relationships with the communities and neighborhoods they serve in the city.
 Harris utilized his platform boldly proclaiming, “today we gather one year later to remind mayor Bill Wells and to send a thorough message to El Cajon police chief Jeff Davis that you thought this fight was over but, this fight is not over by a long shot, we came to call you out for your insufficiency and your poor leadership in the city of El Cajon”.
 Harris further called out and questioned both mayor Wells and chief Davis leadership abilities saying, “stop being poor leaders, step up, be bold and get a backbone.
-We are calling on you to get a backbone and be leaders, and deal with officer Richard Gonsalves.
+We are calling on you to get a backbone and be leaders and deal with officer Richard Gonsalves.
 If you say you are not a bad police department then you have to give rid of bad apples because bad apples corrupt other apples and make the bag look bad.
 So don’t tell us you’re good when you keep bad apples in the bag”.
 Rev. Harris also implored that the state California attorney general investigate the shooting, citing the lack of confidence in transparency from local authorities and prosecutors to properly investigate stating, ”we’re asking you to step in and investigate the killing of Alfred Olango on a state level because local prosecutors cannot investigate local police”.
 Harris concluded his remarks at the press conference stating, ”We want officer Richard Gonsalves fired and police chief Jeff Davis you can do that!
 There’s no reason in the world why a year later you’ve done absolutely nothing to address the killing of Alfred Olango.
-A year later we’re still here, I said we were going to be here a year ago and we’re still here and we’re continuing this work around policing”.
-Harris then proceeded to lead a group of about 30 people comprised of family members, organizers, activists and local neighborhood residents, briefly occupying the front offices of both El Cajon City Hall and the ECPD headquarters demanding the creation of an independent citizen’s review board as well the immediate the firing of Richard Gonsalves.
+A year later we’re still here, I said we were going to be here a year ago and we’re still here and we’re continuing this workaround policing”.
+Harris then proceeded to lead a group of about 30 people comprised of family members, organizers, activists, and local neighborhood residents, briefly occupying the front offices of both El Cajon City Hall and the ECPD headquarters demanding the creation of an independent citizen’s review board as well the immediate the firing of Richard Gonsalves.